sunfounder/picar-x/docs/source/quick_guide_on_python.rst

     sudo python3 servo_zeroing.py

-To make sure you can see that the servo has been set to 0°, you can insert a rocker arm in the servo shaft first and then turn the servo to another angle.
+To make sure the servo has been correctly set to 0°, first insert a rocker arm in the servo shaft, and then slightly rotate the rocker arm to a different angle.

 .. image:: img/servo_arm.png

-Now follow the diagram below and insert the servo to the P11 position.
+Insert the servo cable into the P11 port as per the diagram below.

 .. image:: img/pin11_connect.png
     :width: 600

-So now if the servo arm returns after the servo arm returns, this function will take effect.
-If not, If not, please check the insertion direction of the servo cable and re-run the code.
+Turn on the **Power Switch** to the Robot HAT, and the servo arm should return to the 0° position.
+If the servo arm does not return to 0°, press the **RST** button to restart the Robot HAT.

 .. note::

-    Before assembling each servo, you need to plug the servo pin into P11 and keep the power on.
+    Before attaching each servo, plug the servo cable into P11 and turn the power on to set the servo to 0°.